 Heather Thomas '07

-I have done 2 postgraduate degrees (2 years more of study) to qualify to teach Japanese to children in Australia.
-I have done the Graduate Diploma in Language Other Than English (LOTE) Teaching, which combines linguistics and language teaching/learning methodologies with practical teaching experience, and the Graduate Diploma of Education in Primary Teaching, which is a 1-year qualification that, when combined with a Bachelor's, certifies people to teach up to grade 8 in Australian schools.
-The LOTE Teaching degree qualifies me to teach Japanese at all levels, but a much stronger link with Japan is necessary (in my opinion) to teach at higher levels, like technical courses and community classes, so I am going back to Japan to experience more language and culture before I feel I will be at a professional level to teach Japanese to all age groups.
+I have completed two postgraduate degrees (two more years of study) to qualify to teach Japanese to children in Australia.
+I have received the Graduate Diploma in Language Other Than English (LOTE) Teaching, which combines linguistics and language teaching/learning methodologies with practical teaching experience, and the Graduate Diploma of Education in Primary Teaching, which is a one-year qualification that, when combined with a Bachelor's, certifies people to teach up to grade eight in Australian schools.
+The LOTE Teaching degree qualifies me to teach Japanese at all levels, but a much stronger link with Japan is necessary (in my opinion) to teach at higher levels such as technical courses and community classes, so I am going back to Japan to experience more language and culture so I will feel that I am at a high enough professional level to teach Japanese to all age groups.
 Basically, non-native speakers who choose Japanese teaching as a career must realise that this requires a commitment to both teaching and Japan that is both personal and professional! :)